jskinne3/portfolio/blog/ruby_tricks.md

 A fun detail is that I use a method, `map!`, that ends in an exclamation point (`!`) which is Ruby's way of warning that a method is *more dangerous* than its equivalent without punctuation.
 These "bang methods" modify or replace the object that they are called on, rather than modifying a copy.
 This means that I don't need to set up a new variable to hold the result I am about to print.

-A curiosity is `.sort.reverse`.
-Per my benchmarking, sorting in ascending (alphabetical) order followed by reversing *is actually faster* than sorting in descending order.

-![A Pez dispenser in action, featuring the head of Hello Kitty](/img/pez_dispenser.jpg)

-*Image: a Pez dispenser outputting a single item, similar to a stack in computer science*

 Another fun part for me is using `pop` because I get to treat the array like a stack.
 It becomes a Pez dispenser; a creaky spring pushes the pez (array items) to the top, one at a time in a strict order, where they can be popped out of the thing.
 When I feed these items back into the larger array, the pez dispenser technique guarantees their order and that they are each used only once.

+![A Pez dispenser in action, featuring the head of Hello Kitty](/img/pez_dispenser.jpg)

+*Image: a Pez dispenser outputting a single item, similar to a stack in computer science*

+A curiosity is `.sort.reverse`.
+Per my benchmarking, sorting in ascending (alphabetical) order followed by reversing *is actually faster* than sorting in descending order.
+I could have avoided reversing the array if, instead of popping items out of it, I had used `shift` to unload the array.
+But this benchmarked a little slower for me.

 I got approximately this question on a job interview at Apple one time.
 Also, it is somewhat similar to [Leetcode problem #27](https://leetcode.com/problems/remove-element/).
 Thanks to [Steven Clontz](https://clontz.org/) for making my code one line shorter by [reminding me](https://bsky.app/profile/clontz.org/post/3lsfdppqcvs2o) to use `reject` instead of relying on `map` for everything, as you will see I always do.